 d) Facebook Pixel

 With your consent, the so-called Facebook Pixel is stored in your browser when you visit our website.
-The provider of this function for the EU is Facebook Ireland Ltd, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland.
+The provider of this function for the EU is Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland.

 We use the Facebook Pixel to advertise on Facebook and with partners cooperating with Facebook (so-called "Audience Network") to display our advertising via Facebook only to those persons who have visited our website and for whom we therefore assume that they are interested in our offers and thus our advertising.
 Furthermore, the Facebook pixel allows us to measure the effectiveness of these advertisements, as it is determined whether a person was redirected to our website after clicking on a corresponding advertisement.

-In terms of data protection law, Facebook Ireland Ltd. acts in part for us as a processor and in part we are jointly responsible with it in accordance with Art.
+In terms of data protection law, Meta Platforms Ireland Limited acts in part for us as a processor and in part we are jointly responsible with it in accordance with Art.
 26 DSGVO.
-In all other respects, Facebook Ireland Ltd. is the sole controller for the corresponding processing of personal data.
+In all other respects, Meta Platforms Ireland Limited is the sole controller for the corresponding processing of personal data.

 (i) Order processing